 Evaluation is a very important concept in IB Economics.
 But before we evaluate we always analyze.

 Economic theories (i.e. our diagrams) always suggest certain things are true --for example that price ceilings will result in shortages.
-However, our field is full of interesting nuances.
+However, our field is full of interesting assumptions and exceptions.
 For example, price ceilings don't always result in shortages, because they might be set above the current equilibrium price.

-There are always uncertainties and priorities to consider about the effects of a given policy.
-Remember that in your IA, for example, you're almost always looking at the possible effects of a certain policy decision.
-The simple presentation of the theory you did in the analysis section,...
+There are also uncertainties and priorities to consider when we're exploring a policy.
+Remember that in your IA, for example, you're almost always lookin...

 You'll get get 75 minutes (1 hour and 15 minutes).
 That seems like quite a lot of time and it is, but you're expected to do a lot in that time, so you'll need to be careful to do everything you need to do in the time you get.